diegovalsesia/speckle2void/README.md

 The _s2v_checkpoint_ directory contains the model used to produce the results of the paper.

 #### Testing
+Download sample test images from [here](https://www.dropbox.com/s/4gfkge0pqkuylmv/decorr_complex_tsx_SLC_0.mat?dl=0) and place them in the test_examples directory.
-To test the trained model on the test examples and estimated the clean versions run _Speckle2Void\_train.ipynb_.
+To test the trained model on the test examples and estimated the clean versions run _Speckle2Void-prediction.ipynb_.

 ## Authors & Contacts

-Speckle2Void is based on work by team from the [Image Processing and Learning](https://ipl.polito.it/) group of Politecnico di Torino: Andrea Bordone Molini (andrea.bordone AT polito.it), Diego Valsesia (diego.valsesia AT polito.it), Giulia Fracastoro (giulia.fracastoro AT polito.it), Enrico Magli (enrico.magli AT polito.it).
+Speckle2Void is based on work by the [Image Processing and Learning](https://ipl.polito.it/) group of Politecnico di Torino: Andrea Bordone Molini (andrea.bordone AT polito.it), Diego Valsesia (diego.valsesia AT polito.it), Giulia Fracastoro (giulia.fracastoro AT polito.it), Enrico Magli (enrico.magli AT polito.it).